courtney-rosenthal/postfix-country-policy-service/README.md

 In this example, senders from US will be subject to greylisting, and senders from all other countries will be accepted without greylisting.

+### Hash the access map

-When you are done setting up the file, hash the map:
+Once you've created the countryh access policy map (described above), hash the map:

     $ sudo postmap /etc/postfix/access-country